Calgary's new mayor wants to declare a climate emergency. What could it mean for Canada's energy capital? | CBC News

 Calgary's new mayor wants to declare a climate emergency.
 What could it mean for Canada's energy capital?

-Jyoti Gondek says it will transition the city to a more sustainable economic future
+Mayor Jyoti Gondek says the move will transition the city to a more sustainable economic future

-A day after securing her victory and the keys to the mayor's office, Jyoti Gondek may have raised a few eyebrows when she said her first order of business would be to declare a climate emergency in Calgary.
+Jyoti Gondek may have raised a few eyebrows when she said her first order of business as Calgary's new mayor would be to declare a climate emergency in the city.

-It's not something she pledged to do during the mayoral campaign.
-Her website has a section devoted to taking action on climate change, including promises to set clear targets to reduce greenhouse gas emissions and to adapt to a changing climate through flood protection and more resilient building materials.
+It might have surprised some onlookers because declaring a climate emergency was not listed as a top priority in her mayoral campaign's platform priority web pages.
+It has a section devoted to taking action on climate change, including promises to set clear targets to reduce greenhouse gas emissions and to adapt to a changing climate through flood protection and more resilient building materials.
 But the phrase "climate emergency" isn't mentioned.
+The issue of a climate emergency did come up at times during campaign debates and Gondek stated during one mayoral debate online that she would declare a climate crisis in Calgary as a top priority.

-However, the mayor's office confirms there is no higher priority right now than declaring a climate emergency as Gondek's first task.
+Now that she's been sworn in, the mayor's office confirms there is no higher priority right now than declaring a climate emergency as Gondek's first task.
 The idea will be formally tabled before the city's executive committee next week and then brought to full council for debate on Nov.
 15, the new council's first meeting.

 Hundreds of Canadian cities have already declared a climate emergency, including Edmonton, Vancouver, Toronto, Ottawa and Montreal, something that was done more than two years ago.